 If any measurements are going to be combined into an index (or even a mean), what measures will you use and how will they be combined?
 Include either a formula or a precise description of your method.
 If you are using a more complicated statistical method to combine measures (e.g. a factor analysis), you can note that here but describe the exact method in the analysis plan section.

 We may combine positive/negative stimulus valence ratings into a measure of accuracy for clearly valenced stimuli.
 We may average across faces, scenes, and words to calculate a “grand mean” valence bias.
+Previous work has averaged across ratings of both faces and scenes to serve as a more robust measure of valence bias.

 Statistical models (required)